textileio/react-native-sdk/docs/README.md

 ▸ **prepareFiles**(data: *`string`*, threadId: *`string`*): `Promise`<`IMobilePreparedFiles`>

-Use a Thread's Mill to prepare a file data for adding to a Thread.
+Use a Thread's Mill to prepare a file data (as bse64 string) for adding to a Thread.

 ```typescript
 API.files.prepareFiles(data, threadId);